OmarBedawi/myMovies/README.md

 ## User Stories

 I built this website using the Materialize library.
-All the componenets I used like the top NavBar, the side Bar, forms, buttons, collapsibles come from that library that is very helpful with the responsivity on every screen size.
+All the componenets I used like the top NavBar, the side Bar, forms, buttons, collapsibles come from that library that is very helpful to provide you very responsive components.

-The homepage is where the list of films are located, because the user wish to have a direct access to the collection when he open the application.
+The homepage is where the list of films are located, because the user wish to have a direct access to the collection when she start the application.

-On the top of the list there is a search bar to locate the desire film among a collection of more than 500 films.
+Above the collection there is a search bar to locate the desire film among a list of more than 500 films.
-Every film is stored and displayed in a collapsible that showing only the film title, but when you click on the collapsible it expands the area and showing the information that the user needs.
+Every film is stored and displayed in a collapsible that showing only the film title, but when you click on it, the collapsible it expands his area and showing the information that the user needs.
 The buttons "delete" and "edit" next to the film title are available only for the users who have added that specific film.
-In case of films added by other users the buttons are not displayed.
+In case of films added by other users the "delete" and "edit" buttons are not displayed.
-In the expandable area you can find information as the genre of the film, the year, the ID of the user, a wikipedia link and the username of who has added the film.
+In the expandable area you can find informations as the genre of the film, the year, the ID of the user, a wikipedia link and the username of who has added the film.

 foto collezione
 foto tiff id